DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/computing.md

 ---
-title: How to become a computing teacher
+title: Become a computing teacher
 description: |-
     Find out how to become a computing teacher, including what you'll be teaching and what funding is available to help you train.
 backlink: "../../"